robgibbons/unchained/README.md

 Unchained
 =========

-Unchained extends and abstracts the [Express](https://github.com/visionmedia/express) framework, providing a clear, modular MVC structure for your [Node.js](https://github.com/joyent/node) web projects.
-Unchained breaks your app into pieces, and maps it all together for you.
+Unchained abstracts the [Express](https://github.com/visionmedia/express) framework, providing a modular MVC-style structure for your [Node.js](https://github.com/joyent/node) projects.
 Unchained aims to provide a lightweight layer of syntax sugar above Express, and should be fully compatible with most existing modules and middleware.

 ### How's it work?

-Unchained takes care of requiring Express for you, as well as pulling together all of your views, models, routes and middleware.
-To define a view, model, or middleware function, it's as easy as creating a **.js** file in the appropriate folder.
-Routes are defined declaratively with a simple dictionary (object literal) inside urls.js.
-Template rendering is provided out-of-the-box with [Swig](https://github.com/paularmstrong/swig) ([Django](https://github.com/django/django)-style templates).
-Control all of your Express app's familiar settings inside config.js.
+Unchained requires Express for you, as well as your views, models, routes and middleware.
+Defining a view, model, or middleware function is a simple **.js** file in the appropriate folder.
+Routes are defined declaratively with a simple dictionary in urls.js.
+Template rendering is provided by [Swig](https://github.com/paularmstrong/swig) ([Django](https://github.com/django/django)-style templates).
+Control your Express app's familiar settings in config.js.

 ## Getting Started